-- 1. Connect the read head to a power supply (24 V DC). - 2.
+- 1. Connect the read head to a voltage supply (24 V DC). - 2.
 Establish an Ethernet connection between the PC system and read head.

-Suitable Cables
+Note Suitable Cables

-For reliable operation, we recommend using the cables included in the accessories (see chapter 2.3).
+For reliable operation, we recommend using the cables included in the accessories ().

 Do not use cables that are not intended for the read head or that are damaged.
 This can lead to malfunctions.